sumalka/SPIDYNAL/README.md

 ## Installation
 1. Go to the [SPIDYNAL](https://spidynal.vercel.app) page.
+2. Select the latest version.
-2. Click the Download button.
+3. Click the Download button.
-3. Run the SPIDYNAL-Installer.exe
+4. Run the SPIDYNAL-Installer.exe

 ## How to Use
 1. Go to the Installtion folder.